Iran threatens world tourism sites and says it is still building missiles 3 weeks into war

 Iran’s top military spokesman, Gen. Abolfazl Shekarchi, warned Friday that “parks, recreational areas and tourist destinations” worldwide won’t be safe for Tehran’s enemies.
 The threat renewed concerns that Iran may revert to using militant attacks beyond the Middle East as a pressure tactic.

-A U.S. official confirmed the further buildup of American forces in the region, saying the USS Boxer and two other amphibious assault ships have deployed along with roughly 2,500 Marines.
+The U.S. is deploying three more warships and roughly 2,500 additional Marines to the Middle East, a U.S. official told The Associated Press.
 Two other U.S. officials confirmed that ships were deploying, without saying where they were headed.

-All three officials spoke on condition of anonymity to discuss sensitive military operations.
+All three spoke on condition of anonymity to discuss sensitive military operations.

+A White House official said President Donald Trump has said he has “no plans” to send troops into Iran, but retains all options.
+The official wasn't authorized to speak to the media and spoke on condition of anonymity.

-U.S. and Israeli leaders have said that weeks of strikes have decimated Iran’s military.
-Airstrikes have also killed its supreme leader, the head of its Supreme National Security Council and a raft of other top-ranking military and political leaders.
+U.S. and Israeli leaders say weeks of strikes have decimated Iran’s military.
+In addition to Iran's supreme leader, airstrikes have also killed the head of its Supreme National Security Council and a raft of other top-ranking military and political leaders.

-The Israeli military said Friday that Esmail Ahmadi, head of intelligence for the Basij, and internal security force, had been killed by a strike earlier in the week that hit other Basij leaders.

-On Thursday, Israeli Prime Minister Benjamin Netanyahu claimed Iran’s navy was sunk and its air force in tatters, while adding that its ability to produce ballistic missiles had been taken out.
-Iran's paramilitary Revolutionary Guard disputed the missile claim on Friday.

-“We are producing missiles even during war conditions, which is amazing, and there is no particular problem in stockpiling,” spokesman Gen. Ali Mohammad Naeini was quoted as saying in Iran’s state-run IRAN newspaper.
+Gen. Ali Mohammad Naeini, a spokesman for Iran's paramilitary Revolutionary Guard, was quoted by a state-run newspaper Friday saying Iran continues to manufacture missiles despite Israel's claim that it had destroyed Iran's production capabilities.

-A short time after the statement was released, Iranian state television said Naeini was killed in an airstrike.
+Iranian state television later said that Naeini was killed in an airstrike.

 NATO’s top commander, Gen. Alexus Grynkewich, confirmed Friday that the alliance has pulled several hundred personnel out of Iraq and relocated them to Europe.
 They were part of NATO's security advisory mission established in 2018 to advise Iraqi defense and security officials.